 1. Ability To Work In Extreme Conditions

 On mountains, temperatures go below zero very quickly, and not every watch can withstand low temperatures for a long time.
 Many watches can stop operating at low temperatures that’s why we recommend looking for a watch that can operate in extreme temperatures.

-Apart from that, build quality should be your next priority as while skiing watches can be put under a lot of stress.
+Apart from that, build quality should be your next priority as skiing watches can be put under a lot of stress.
 The continuous movement of the user’s hand can cause the watch to crack or worse.
-Luckily you can find several well-known watchmakers like G-Shock, Suunto, Garmin and Apple that meets all the specification a skier will require.
+Luckily you can find several well-known watchmakers like G-Shock, Suunto, Garmin, and Apple that meets all the specification a skier will require.

 2. Winter Sports Tracking Capabilities

-If you are spending hundreds of dollars on a smartwatch then ensure that watch has the ability to track winter sports activities like snowboarding and skiing.
+If you are spending hundreds of dollars on a smartwatch then ensure that the watch has the ability to track winter sports activities like snowboarding and skiing.
 Not all Garmin and Suunto watches have built-in tracking profiles for winter sports so carefully select the final watch as only selected variants have it.

 3. ABC sensors

 The altimeter, barometer, and compass are extremely valuable tools for skiers as they allow you to monitor temperature changes.
 Moreover, using these sensors you can find out your location in case you get lost.
 That’s why any watch which doesn’t have all three sensors is not ideal for skiing.